shatakshi347/Credit-Risk-Modelling---ORION/README.md

 # Credit-Risk-Modelling---ORION
-This is for Orion Ml Competition and one of my first finacical projects in crerdit risk modelling.
+This is for Orion Ml Competition and one of the first finacical projects in crerdit risk modelling.